-Historically, and through 2010, our revenue has grown as a result of strategic acquisitions coupled with organic growth.
-Our revenues increased 15.7% in 2010 and 46.6% in 2009 over the prior years as we grew from 36 campuses at December 31, 2008 to 45 campuses at December 31, 2010.
-During that time, our average student population increased from 27,808 for the year ended December 31, 2009 to 31,535 for the year ended December 31, 2010.
+Historically, our revenue grew as a result of strategic acquisitions coupled with organic growth.
 Commencing in late 2010, the DOE proposed regulations that place a greater focus on student outcomes.
 Specifically, these regulations are intended to ensure that students' debt levels can be serviced with the salary levels they can obtain after graduation and, consequently, that students are able to repay their government loans.
 The proposed regulations resulted in our admissions becoming more selective.
-We identified "ability to benefit" students as a high risk due to their greater likelihood to drop out and subsequently default on their loans, and we reduced the number of "ability to benefit" students we would admit.
-These changes to our business model decreased our enrollments and our revenues and cause pressure on our margins as we strive to bring those students to below 10% of our population over the next several years.
+As a result of the regulations, we identified "ability to benefit" students as a high risk due to their greater likelihood to drop out and subsequently default on their loans, and we reduced the number of "ability to benefit" students we would admit.
+These changes to our business model decreased our enrollments and our revenues and caused pressure on our margins as we decreased these students to below 10% of our population over the last several years.

 As a result of a greater percentage of financial aid available, a greater number of students were able to finance their educations entirely from financial aid sources.
 While this provided greater opportunities for our students, it also severely impacted our ability to comply with the 90/10 Rule.
 Because of the increases in Title IV student loan limits and grants in recent years, it has become difficult for us to comply with the 90/10 Rule.
 We considered two alternatives to aid us with our compliance with the 90/10 Rule: increasing tuition prices above the applicable maximums for Title IV student loans and grants or restructuring certain of our programs.
 We decided to restructure program offerings.
 This resulted in increasing the financing gaps between tuition and the amount of financial aid available to cover the financing gap.
 This resulted in students having to attend classes longer each week as well as students having to make regular monthly cash payments.
 These actions have led to a decrease in the number of students who have enrolled at our institutions.
+In addition, in May the President signed the Appropriations Act which eliminated the ability of ATB students to obtain financial aid.
+This led to further reductions in our student population and revenues.

 Our operating expenses, while a function of our revenue growth, contain a high fixed cost component.
-Our educational services and facilities expenses as a percentage of revenues increased to 43.5% in 2011 from 37.5% in 2010 and 38.3% in 2009, and selling, general and administrative expenses increased as a percentage of revenue to 47.7% in 2011 from 42.3% in 2010 and 45.7% in 2009.
-The revenue increases we experienced in 2010 and 2009 have produced meaningful leverage and operating margins.
+Our educational services and facilities expenses as a percentage of revenues increased to 47.7% in 2012 from 42.9% in 2011 and 37.6% in 2010, and selling, general and administrative expenses increased as a percentage of revenue to 50.8% in 2012 from 47.2% in 2011 and 42.6% in 2010.
+The revenue increases we experienced in 2010 produced meaningful leverage and operating margins.
 As our enrollment declined, we experienced significant negative leverage due to lower utilization at our schools.